instructor-ai/instructor/docs/concepts/patching.md

 ## Markdown JSON Mode

-This just asks for the response in JSON format, but it is not recommended, and may not be supported in the future, this is just left to support vision models and will not give you the full benefits of instructor.
+This just asks for the response in JSON format, but it is not recommended, and may not be supported in the future, this is just left to support vision models and models provided by Databricks and will not give you the full benefits of instructor.

 !!! warning "Experimental"

-    This is not recommended, and may not be supported in the future, this is just left to support vision models.
+    This is not recommended, and may not be supported in the future, this is just left to support vision models and models provided by Databricks.

+General syntax:
 ```python
 import instructor
 from openai import OpenAI